andrewscwei/webpack-mpa-builder/README.md

-    -c, --config <config>        the config file relative to project root -i, --inputDir <inputDir>    the input directory relative to project root -o, --outputDir <outputDir>  the output directory relative to project root -f, --fix                    specifies whether the linter should automatically fix issues -h, --help                   output usage information
+    -c, --config <config>        the config file relative to project root -i, --inputDir <inputDir>    the input directory relative to project root -o, --outputDir <outputDir>  the output directory relative to project root -a, --analyze                specifies whether the bundle analyzer should run on build -f, --fix                    specifies whether the linter should automatically fix issues -h, --help                   output usage information
 ```